We believe in owning what you do, and standing proud in representation of your Work.

 Each pair of Gamine Co. dungarees is made by hand by the experts in small town (i.e., pop 266) Tennessee, USA.
 There you will find members of the founding family cutting and sewing the way they've been doing for decades.
 Pre-NAFTA, the skilled and hardworking humans at our beloved factory were making jeans for companies like Levi's.
 When things moved off shore, they were left with layoffs and having to piece things together.
 We are proud to keep the hands at our factory busy and continue to put to use the specialized vintage sewing machines that we depend on to produce garments of the highest quality and integrity.
 Every considered aspect of our dungarees, from the thread, the denim, the zipper, to the custom buckle, are proudly crafted here in the U.S.

 The 13 oz selvage denim used to make Gamine dungarees comes from the fabled, White Oak Cone denim mill, where denim has been produced since 1905.
 The American Draper X3 fly shuttle looms used to make this superior selvage denim date from the 1940’s.
 According to folks at Cone, “the vintage aspect of [the] looms combined with the fact that these machines sit on the original turn of the century wood floors, creates a rhythm and motion that is uniquely woven into these fabrics.”
-It’s not an exaggeration to say that some of the highest quality denim in the world is made at Cone’s White Oak mill.
+It’s not an exaggeration to say that some of the highest quality denim in the world was made at Cone’s White Oak mill.

 Since 1922, Dickies is a brand synonymous with iconic American made workwear.
 Pieces made under the Dickies 1922 label feature premium materials and Made in the USA construction, replicating thoughtful workwear details of some of Dickies’ most timeless pieces of the past century – all while celebrating the legacy of toughness and pride behind the Dickies brand.